Vladvitalaru/Wiki-Relevancy-Web-Scraper/README.md

 Script uses a Breadth First Search on all wiki links within the first page until it finds the second page

-Some pages may take much longer than others to find paths between
+:warning: Some pages may take much longer than others to find paths between